-Periodically, the slides and pivots of the lift system should be lubricated with silicone spray.
+Periodically, the telescoping arms of the crank lift system should be lubricated with silicone spray.
+The bolts in the multi-plex system should be periodically checked for tightness.

 STORAGE

 You should perform the following procedures if you will not be using your unit for an extended period.